Here are some questions you may have about a Sunday morning experience. If your question is not answered here, please do not hesitate to contact us.

 Sundays: 10:30 am

-During the summer months ( from Memorial Day - Labor Day) we are encouraging families to worship together.
-During the summer months we are outside at our Chapel in the Pines most Sundays (we will be inside on June 7th and July 5th and any Sunday it rains).
+During the summer months ( from Memorial Day until it gets too cold) we are encouraging families to worship together.
+During the summer months we are outside at our Chapel in the Pines (unless the weather prohibits).
 Being with your kids is a wonderful way to spend time as a family.
 Feel free to get up and move around as necessary.
 And if your kids start to make noise, it's ok.
+We also have some picnic tables set up with activities for younger kids.

 Come dressed however you feel comfortable - God will be here no matter what.